 Although a tenant representation broker’s primary job is assisting with leases, they also occasionally become involved with sales or purchases of property.
 If you are attempting to buy or sell a property, or even trying to decide between leasing and buying, a tenant rep can be a great resource.

-Just as a tenant rep knows about market rental rates and which space are available to lease, they will also likely know of comparable sales in the market and which properties may be available for purchase.
+Just as a tenant rep knows about market rental rates and which spaces are available to lease, they will also likely know of comparable sales in the market and which properties may be available for purchase.
 This type of information can be difficult to find, especially in Texas, where sale prices do not have to be disclosed, so having an experienced tenant rep handling the research can save you a significant amount of time.

-Just as a tenant representation broker can assist you with the purchase of a property, should you want to sell existing property, a tenant representation broker can also assist in this process as well.
+Just as a tenant representation broker can assist you with the purchase of a property, should you want to sell an existing property, a tenant representation broker can also assist in this process as well.

 Find out more about what it costs to hire a broker to sell your property.